SuperNarioStory-Saga/SuperNarioStory-Episode2/README.md.txt

 ## Installation

-The Unity project runs on version 5.6.1f1 of Unity but has been upgraded from an older version, thus some features might be degraded.
+The Unity project runs on version 5.6.1f1 of Unity.